How I rate

 The online gambling industry, also known as the iGaming industry, consists of many stakeholders.
 Besides the casino and sportsbook operators, there are many more companies and organisations involved such as software providers, payment providers, licensing bodies, and regulatory institutions, as well as organisations performing audits, legal and financial services and more.

-In the future, I also want to review these stakeholders and review the sustainability and ethics of their business practices.
+In the future, we also want to review these stakeholders and review the sustainability and ethics of their business practices.
 The goal is to make online gambling more transparent and thereby help to make the transition to a sustainable global society.

-If you have any comments or questions regarding the reviews or anything else that you find on my website, I will be more than happy to hear from you.
+If you have any comments or questions regarding the reviews or anything else that you find on my website, we will be more than happy to hear from you.
 Please see my contact page for how you can reach me.

 Soon casino and sportsbook with best ESG score